LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 Also, RAJA relies on the CUB CUDA utilities library, mentioned earlier, for some CUDA back-end functionality.
 The CUB version included in the CUDA toolkit installation is used by default when available.
 This is the case for CUDA version 11 and later.
-RAJA includes a CUB submodule that can be used with older versions of CUDA.
+RAJA includes a CUB submodule that is used by default with older versions of CUDA.
 To use an external CUB installation, provide the following options to CMake::

   cmake \